agorelik2/project_uread/README.md

 - Clone the application
 - Use `npm install` to install all the dependencies, see [Dependencies](#dependencies) for the complete list
 - npm install axios
-- use `npm start`to start the development local environment
+- use `npm start`to start the develogitpment local environment
 - to deploy to production, run `npm run build` and this will trigger the build and then you can publish on Heroku

 ## Dependencies